Can Zelle Send Money to Venmo?

 Although the two services do the same thing in the end, there are differences between the two.

 Venmo transfers usually take one to three business days unless you’re willing to pay an additional fee for an instant transfer.
-The only problem could be if you want to send money on a Friday.
+The only problem could be if you want to send money to someone on a Friday.
 The recipient may have to wait up to four days if Monday is a bank holiday.

 One of the best things about Zelle is that it’s free.
 As said, the banks that own Zelle designed it as a free service for fund transfers among friends, local businesses, and trusted people.
 However, you may want to check with your bank or credit union if they charge a fee on their end.

 On the other hand, Venmo standard transfers are free, but they work like the old ACH transfer or online check deposit, which may take longer.
 Like instant ACH transfers arranged in our online banking, Venmo instant transfers have a fee, in this case, 1%.

 The Venmo app uses encryption to keep your data safe and also allows you to add a PIN.
 Account monitoring and notifications also come standard with these services.

 Owned by banks, Zelle, of course, also has safety features, such as transaction authorization and monitoring for fraud.
 However, it’s not a credit card, so there’s no chargeback protection for purchases.